 This list is not exhaustive.
 Because every situation is unique, the court will often weigh various other factors in determining child custody.
 The judge will likely look at whether or not either parent has been accused or convicted of a crime, especially domestic violence or sexual abuse.
 The court may also take into account other factors if the child in question has any sort of physical or mental disability or learning impairment.

 When it comes to retaining or obtaining child custody, our Fairfax child custody attorneys can help you understand your legal options.
-We take the time to understand your particular situation, as well as your goals for the legal process.
+We take the time to understand your particular situation, as well as your goals.
 Whether you wish to secure sole custody or you want to establish a joint custody arrangement, we can help.

 Understanding Visitation Laws in Virginia